-Mesothelioma is a very aggressive, treatment resistant cancerous tumour that affects the lining that covers the outer surface of most of the body’s organs.
-The most common form is pleural mesothelioma, this affects the pleura of the lung (the thin membrane surrounding the lungs).
-The second most common form is peritoneal mesothelioma, this affects the lining of the abdominal cavity.
+Mesothelioma is a very aggressive cancerous tumour that affects the lining that covers the outer surface of the body’s organs.
+The most common form is pleural mesothelioma which affects the pleura of the lung (the thin membrane surrounding the lungs).
+The second most common form is peritoneal mesothelioma which affects the lining of the abdominal cavity.
 Mesothelioma can also affect the lining of the heart (pericardial mesothelioma) and the testes (testicular mesothelioma).

-It is caused by high levels of exposure to asbestos, and inhalation of the fibres during an individuals working or domestic life.
+Mesothelioma is caused by the inhalation of airborne asbestos fibres, which will have occurred during an individual’s working or domestic life.
 Many will be surprised to know that there is a stronger link between asbestos exposure and mesothelioma than smoking and lung cancer.

 One of the defining features about this cancer is that there is a very long latency period between exposure to asbestos and experiencing symptoms of the disease.
 Commonly the delay can be between 10 and 50 years.

 Unfortunately, due to the number of years the illness lies dormant for, by the time mesothelioma is diagnosed it may have progressed to a severe level and, therefore, the prognosis is often negative.

 - This affects the lining of the lungs and is the most common form of mesothelioma.
 Symptoms of pleural mesothelioma include breathlessness, chest pain, loss of appetite and weight loss, back and shoulder pain and extreme fatigue.

 - This is a less common form of mesothelioma which affects the abdomen.
 Around 3 to 5% of mesothelioma diagnoses are peritoneal.
 Symptoms include stomach pain, bloating, swelling, changes in bowel movements and extreme fatigue.